Skip to content

 Rosengart Collection

-The successful art dealer Siegfried Rosengart in the first decades of the twentieth century was in close contact with the famous artists of that time.
-Together with his daughter Angela, he amassed one of the wealthiest contemporary art collections in Europe, including many works by renowned artists such as Chagall, Monet, Matisse, Miró, Braque, and Fernand Léger.
+The successful art dealer Siegfried Rosengart was in close contact with the famous artists of the first decades of the twentieth century.
+He and his daughter Angela amassed one of the wealthiest contemporary art collections in Europe, including many works by renowned artists such as Chagall, Monet, Matisse, Miró, Braque, and Fernand Léger.

-But the real jewels of the collection are the priceless works of Pablo Picasso and Paul Klee – they have a special place in the Sammlung Rosengart museum, located in the former building of the Swiss National Bank.
-The museum was opened in 2002 at the initiative of Angela Rosengart, who inherited the rich collection of her father.
-Today the museum counts more than 300 paintings in its exposition.
+But the real jewels of the collection are the priceless works of Pablo Picasso and Paul Klee—they have a special place in the Sammlung Rosengart museum, located in the former building of the Swiss National Bank.
+The museum was opened in 2002 at the initiative of Angela Rosengart, who inherited her father’s rich collection.
+Today, the museum has more than 300 paintings in its exhibition.
 It would be a waste to go to Lucerne without visiting the museum.

 Richard Wagner Museum

-This museum is located in the former estate of Richard Wagner.
+This museum is located in Richard Wagner’s former estate.
 The world-famous composer lived here with his family for six years, from 1866 to 1872.
-It was here that Wagner began his musical drama Götterdämmerung (Death of the Gods), wrote his opera Die Meistersinger von Nürnberg (The Meistersinger von Nürnberg) and a number of other famous works.
+It was here that Wagner began his musical drama Götterdämmerung (Death of the Gods), wrote his opera Die Meistersinger von Nürnberg (The Meistersinger von Nürnberg), and wrote a number of other famous works.

 The museum’s exhibitions are dedicated to Wagner and the years of his life in Lucerne.
 Here, you will see rare archive records, original scores, canvases, historic photos, and antique furniture.
 The unique collection of ancient musical instruments deserves special attention, and its pearl is undoubtedly the portable organ by Sebastian Érard, on which the composer composed his masterpieces.

-It’s no wonder why Lucerne is so beloved by tourists.
-The city is located next to the picturesque Lake Lucerne, surrounded by breathtaking mountain scenery.
+It’s no wonder why tourists love Lucerne.
+The city is next to the picturesque Lake Lucerne, surrounded by breathtaking mountain scenery.
 Also, its natural attractions are not far from the city, so it’s easy to get to them, whether you’re planning to admire the lake on a steamboat cruise or conquer the mighty alpine peaks.
 There’s plenty to see and do in the city!

 Leave a comment